Fundraising Thermometers to Drive Success [Get One Free!]

 So what exactly is a fundraising thermometer, and what does it do?
-A fundraising thermometer is used to monitor the progress of funds raised for your online fundraising campaign based on the goals set forth by your organization.
-By setting clear goals for your fundraiser in the planning stage, your organization provides supporters with an understanding of what you wish to accomplish financially.
+A fundraising thermometer monitors the progress of funds raised for your fundraising campaigns.
+The thermometer progress is based on the goals set forth by your organization.
+By setting clear financial goals for your fundraiser in the planning stage, your organization provides supporters with an understanding of what you wish to accomplish.
 Showcasing a fundraising thermometer on your website demonstrates visually the progress that has been made and how close your group is to reaching the established goal.
 Thermometers can be powerful motivators for your supporters since they are visual and easy to understand at a glance.

-How Does a Fundraising Thermometer Work?
+How Do Fundraising Thermometers Work?

-But how do you determine your fundraising goal?
+So how do you determine your fundraising goal?
 Each organization and event is different, but keep the following in mind:

 - If you have hosted the event previously, you’ll have a good idea of what you might raise.
-Add 10% on to last year’s revenues – and much more for peer-to-peer events that are moving online for the first time.
+Add 10% to last year’s revenues – and much more for peer-to-peer events that are moving online for the first time.

-- How many participants do you expect and how much can they raise for your organization?
+- How many participants do you expect, and how much can they raise for your organization?
 Will you charge registration fees?

 - How strong is your online and social media presence?
 Fundraising thermometers and leaderboards are strong motivators when shared socially.